emberjs/website/source/guides/controllers/representing-multiple-models-with-arraycontroller.md

 You can use [Ember.ArrayController](/api/classes/Ember.ArrayController.html) to represent an array of models.
-To tell an `ArrayController` which model to represent, set its `model` property in your route's `setupController` method.
+To tell an `ArrayController` which models to represent, set its `model` property in your route's `setupController` method.

 You can treat an `ArrayController` just like its underlying array.
 For example, imagine we want to display the current playlist.
-In our router, we setup our `SongsController` to represent the songs in the playlist:
+In our route, we setup our `SongsController` to represent the songs in the playlist:

 ```javascript